Lawn & Garden — Vertical Playbook

 Pain catalog

 These 10 pain themes emerged from public Counterpoint community research.
-Validate and prioritize against Bart’s customer knowledge.
+Validate and prioritize against VAR customer knowledge.

 Canary module fit by priority